Name: Carpano Antica Formula

 First, a quick word on vermouth: vermouth is not gross.
 If you think vermouth is gross, you don’t know what it tastes like, because it’s been shit on for so long by the extra dry vodka martini.
 The vodka martini is like that vindictive guy in The Last of the Mohicans, trying to not only kill vermouth, but make sure its seed dies with it.

 This is because while vermouth is glorious in a gin martini, it does not belong anywhere near a vodka martini.
 Vodka needs a strong man on her arm or nothing at all, and vermouth is too weak, too delicate, and ends up making a vodka martini taste like overproof diluted vermouth.
 Which, even I will admit, is gross.
 So, people ordered less and less vermouth, making the open bottles sit behind the bar for longer and longer.
 And as it’s wine-based, it will go bad over time.
 So a self-perpetuating cycle began where the only vermouth anyone is exposed to is so old to be worthless, which makes people order it even less, and so on.

-Carpano Antica, as I said before, is the best commercially-produced sweet vermouth that exists in the world.
-If pressed, almost everyone would concede this point.
-It’s certainly the best to have on the rocks on a summer day, packing the most complexity and flavor, sweet without cloying, bitter without real challenge.
+I used to think Carpano Antica was hands down the best commercially-produced sweet vermouth in the world.
+Most new cocktail bartenders do.
+As my familiarity with vermouth grew, I began to see it in a much broader context: it is powerful, it is vanilla forward, it is complex, and it is phenomenal.
+It’s great alone, it’s great on the rocks on a summer day.
+Of it’s contemporaries, it packs the most complexity and flavor, sweet without cloying, bitter without real challenge.
 Yes, sweet vermouth on the rocks with a twist can be completely delicious.
 Andie Macdowell had a little taste after all.
 Who knew?

 See the full list of Carpano Antica cocktails here.